October 2023: CleanTeeth is now called Samba, having been acquired by Curaprox.

 As you use the device, the battery will be depleted.
 Whilst the charge levels are good, the power icon on the power button will be lit green.
-When the power is lower, it will turn to a red colour to help notify you.
+When the power is lower, it will turn to a red color to help notify you.

 The battery is not user replaceable